hu-dwim/hu.dwim.sdl/README.md

 ## Status

 It contains a complete FFI for ```sdl.h```, ```sdl-gfx.h```, ```sdl-ttf.h```, and ```sdl-image.h```.
-At the time of writing it requires a very recent CFFI.
-There's not much yet that lispify the API, but the CFFI binding part is complete.
+Not much has been added yet to lispify the SDL API, but the CFFI binding part is complete.